 - How to give positive feedback and negative feedback without killing the motivation.

-- How to do praise and criticize without killing off motivation.
+- How to give praise and criticize without killing off motivation.

-- How to communicate praise, give feedback and complement effectively.
+- How to communicate praise, give feedback and increase performance.

 - Why praise and compliments are one of the most underrated and misunderstood motivators.